-This article is a quickie and I apologize in advance if it comes off a bit harsh, it was written frantically, in response to a whole bunch of comments and emails we’ve received on the exact same scenario: A potential sugar daddy wants my bank login information.
+Not until you read this article.
+It’s a quickie and we apologize in advance if it comes off a bit harsh.
+It was written frantically because we’ve gotten a whole bunch of comments and emails on the exact same question:

 There is absolutely no scenario where a potential sugar daddy should ever need to have your bank login info.
 None.

 In fact, even if you’ve been with a sugar daddy for years and you have tons of trust and respect for him – even then, he does not need to know your bank login ID and password.

 No real sugar daddy would even ask for this information.

 Actually, no one has the right to ask for this information.
 Not even your closest friends.
 Not the bank teller.
 And definitely not a man you just met.
 It’s not only a huge invasion of privacy, it’s utterly unnecessary.

 The next time a potential sugar daddy asks you for this information – no matter what his reason – do yourself a favor and block him immediately.
 Then, do other sugar babies a solid and report the scammer to the sugar daddy website or social media platform you met him on.